ctuni/ctuni.github.io/_portfolio/portfolio-2.md

 Fortunately for me (and for my learning), my partner, who is a fashion designer, needed a website!
 Thanks to my already existing basic knowledge on web design, I was able to learn by doing her website.

 This process included everything: from domain parking, to hosting, to the design of the responsive website itself.
-The end product is a website build using the `Substance` Bootstrap website template, Google Domains, and Github Pages.
+The end product is a website built using the `Substance` Bootstrap website template, Google Domains, and Github Pages.

-Since an image is worth a thousand words, and I then guess a website will be worth ten thousand words.
+Since an image is worth a thousand words, then I guess a website will be worth ten thousand words.
 Check the result for yourself [here](https://www.carlacanadell.com)!